Christmas Company collaborated with Raymond Savignac

 Just a picture without relying on words

-"Tell me much of what I need to tell"
+"Tell me a lot of what I need to tell"

 This style of expression left a big mark in the graphic design world and had a lot of influence on artists and designers all over the world.